-White continued to refine his thinking over the next two decades.
+White continued to refine his thinking over the next two decades, publishing several editions of expanded or intermediate materials.
 In 1896, he published his two-volume masterwork, A History of the Warfare of Science with Theology in Christendom.
 White emphasized that his goal was not to undermine religion but to defend it, “to keep the faith—faith in a Power in the universe good enough to make truth seeking wise and strong enough to make truth telling effective.”
 He distinguished sharply between religion, which he controversially reduced to the pure love of God and one’s neighbor, and theology, which used the Bible like a scientific text to make unprovable claims about the cosmos.
 He offered his History as a “warning against basing religious systems on miraculous claims which are constantly becoming more and more discredited and therefore more and more dangerous to any system which persists in using them.”

 Given White’s intentions, his method was curious.
 He wrote that “theological views of science” have “without exception ... forced mankind away from the truth, and have caused Christendom to stumble for centuries into abysses of error and sorrow.”
 Commitment to free inquiry made a scientist, he argued, and dogmatism a theologian.
 In florid chapters, White described how the medieval church’s condemnation of usury had hobbled economic development.
 He offered a romanticized account of Galileo’s travails at the hands of the church.
 A similar treatment was accorded to Copernicus.
 Whereas Draper’s History of the Conflict Between Science and Religion had been anti-Catholic in tone, White profiled Protestant failures as well, including belief in witches, the construal of earthquakes and comets as divine portents, and resistance to vaccination.
 White concluded that Christian theology had “arrested the normal development of the physical sciences for over fifteen hundred years.”
 For good measure, he charged that beliefs concerning eternal punishment had emboldened contemporary European states to engage in increasingly brazen tortures and inhumane punishments.
 A History of the Warfare of Science with Theology in Christendom was commercially successful, enjoying numerous printings over some twenty-five years and translations into four languages.
 Its impact on both scholarly and popular thinking regarding science and religion was immense.

 White’s History would be broadly misunderstood.
 A few clerics grasped White’s intentions and praised the work.
 But most who lauded it—among them the freethinkers Alexander Graham Bell, Lord Acton, and Andrew Carnegie—dismayingly agreed with critics that it constituted a devastating blow against Christianity.
 Freethinkers embraced the work; atheist booksellers added it to their lists.
-Even “the Great Agnostic,” Robert Green Ingersoll, wrote White a letter of praise—though he chided White for his deism, reversing one of White’s phrases to read: “The only power in the universe strong enough to make truth seeking safe is man.”
+Even “the Great Agnostic,” Robert Green Ingersoll, wrote White a letter of praise—though he chided White for his deism.
+Writing on December 27, 1888, after reading an intermediate publication, "New Chapters of the Warfare of Science," Ingersoll reversed one of White’s most evocative phrases to read: “The only 'power in the universe strong enough to make truth seeking safe,' is man.”
 In 1905, White would publish a two-volume autobiography in which he struggled yet again to explain what he had meant for his History to achieve.

 Writing in 1971, historian Paul Carter declared that A History of the Warfare of Science with Theology in Christendom did as much as any other published work “toward routing orthodoxy in the name of science.”
 The question whether (or how much) religion and science stand in enmity continues to be subject of debate today.
-Accommodationists including the famous scientist Stephen Jay Gould have argued that religion and science occupy non-overlapping magisteria (Gould’s phrase) and so do not conflict; freethinkers and other reformers tend to maintain that the "military metaphor" for religion’s stance toward science remains accurate.
+Accommodationists including the late evolutionary biologist Stephen Jay Gould have argued that religion and science occupy non-overlapping magisteria (Gould’s phrase, sometimes denoted by the acronym NOMA) and so do not conflict; freethinkers and other reformers tend to maintain that the "military metaphor" for religion’s stance toward science remains accurate.
 Andrew Dickson White stands, however inadvertently, as one of the most effective and influential advocates for unbelief.

+Other Freethinking Champions of Science.
 Other freethinkers sought scientific knowledge and championed research for its own sake.
 One such was Geneva philanthropist and partly closeted freethinker William Smith.
-Smith supported various woman's suffrage (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) events in the Geneva area, made the largest single gift toward the purchase of an atheist “revival tent” by minister-turned-freethinker Charles B. Reynolds, and gave his community a grand opera house that still serves as Geneva’s premier performing-arts venue.
+Smith supported various woman's suffrage events in the Geneva area (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's).
+He also made the largest single gift toward the purchase of an atheist “revival tent” by minister-turned-freethinker Charles B. Reynolds, and gave his community a grand opera house that still serves as Geneva’s premier performing-arts venue.
 But he also funded—and built—an astronomical observatory, at which astronomer William R. Brooks made significant discoveries of comets.
 And of course, in 1906 he founded the William Smith College for Women, a pioneering institution of higher education that offered women the same broad liberal education normally offered only to men.
 (The campus’s first custom-erected building was the Smith Hall of Science, opened in 1907.)
 William Smith College endures today as a coordinate component of Hobart and William Smith Colleges.